 GPT-4 to Self-Hosted Llama 4 Migration Guide

-Switch from OpenAI's GPT-4 API to self-hosted Llama 4 with near-zero code changes, but plan carefully for hardware, EU licensing, and real context window limits.
+Migrate from GPT-4o (now retired) or GPT-5.1 to self-hosted Llama 4 with near-zero code changes, but plan carefully for hardware, EU licensing, and realistic context window limits.

 From: GPT-4 (OpenAI API) To: Self-Hosted Llama 4 Difficulty: Medium